Molagg92/CapstonePage/README.md

 `8:09` : workinginthe details paide got Employee

 `9:12` : Ive hit a wall, for some reason the Id of all my instances are comming back as 0

+`9:53` : fixed it, I just needed to clean up my Post /employees statment in te controller! it works fine now!